gcsalzburg/plonk/README.md

 ## Future

 * Add infinite scrolling
-* Add swipebox or other similar gallery viewer
 * Add full album zip download?
 * Create script to generate thumbnails on server (with callback for one-by-one processing)